Skip to main content

 A component is a standard 4D project in which specific functionalities have been developed.
 Once the component has been configured and installed in another 4D project (the host application project), its functionalities are accessible from the host project.

-If you have named your application, MyComponent, 4D will create a Components folder containing MyComponent.4dbase folder:
+If you have named your application MyComponent, 4D will automatically create a Components folder with the following structure:

 • A Resources folder - any associated Resources are automatically copied into this folder.
 Any other components and/or plugins folders are not copied (a component cannot use plug-ins or other components).